Skip to main content

 How does the AI handle a gas-smell call near a furnace?+

 Gas-smell calls near a furnace, water heater, or any HVAC fixture are flagged urgent regardless of time.
-The AI advises the caller to leave the home and call their gas utility immediately, captures the address and the situation, and routes the alert to your on-call tech so your team can follow up safely.
+OnCrew captures the address and situation, applies your approved gas-odor script, and routes the handoff to your on-call tech so your team can follow up safely.

 Can OnCrew handle the call surge during a heat wave or cold snap?+